Diabetic Eye Treatment

 How does the Noctura 400 work?

 The Noctura 400 works on a very simple basis.
-It is a face mask that you wear while you sleep, containing low powered LED lights, providing low levels of illumination to your closed eye lids.
+It is a face mask that you wear while you sleep, containing LED cells, providing low levels of illumination to your closed eye lids.
 The lighting is low enough to avoid affecting sleep, but provides enough light to prevent the rod cells in your eye from activating.
+In darkness, these cells demand high levels of oxygen, putting strain on the weakened blood vessels in the diabetic eye and increasing risk of leakage.

 Is the Noctura 400 safe and effective?